Theresa Hak Kyung Cha

-A week after her novel Dictee was published, Cha was raped and murdered by a security guard at the Puck Building in New York City, on November 5, 1982.

 Early life

 Cha was born in Busan, South Korea during the Korean War.
-She was the middle child of five to Hyung Sang Cha (father) and Hyung Soon Cha (mother), who were both raised in Manchuria during Japan’s occupation of Korea and China, and forced to learn and work in Japanese.
+She was the middle child of five, with two older and two younger siblings, to Hyung Sang Cha (father) and Hyung Soon Cha (mother), who were both raised in Manchuria during Japan’s occupation of Korea and China, and forced to learn and work in Japanese.

-Cha and her family emigrated to the United States in 1962, first settling in Hawaii and then relocating in 1964 to the San Francisco Bay Area, where she attended Convent of the Sacred Heart High School.
-During her time there, Cha studied French.
-She was fluent in French, English and Korean.
+Cha and her family emigrated to the United States in 1962 when Cha was twelve years old, first settling in Hawaii and then relocating in 1964 to the San Francisco Bay Area, where she attended Convent of the Sacred Heart High School.
+During her time there, Cha studied French language, and French, Greek, and Roman classics.
+She also sang in the choir at Sacred Heart.
+By the time she graduated Cha had earned many scholastic awards, including a poetry contest prize at the age of fourteen, two years after she started learning English.